legiaifenix/DatabaseGate/README.md

 That is it!
 Enjoy your custom pagination methods!
 Of course try to implement the page and amount of results in a dynamic way, not static as this example.
 Damm who does this examples?

+##Debug my queries

+Okay I know this is a sensible field, so I am implementing query debugging slowly, but surely!
+For now we are able to see almost the entire query until it reaches the final statements like